Sexuality and gender identity–based cultures: LGBTQ+ culture

 In some cities, especially in North America, gay men and lesbians tend to live in certain neighbourhoods that celebrate or support their community.

 LGBTQ communities organize a number of events to celebrate their culture, such as Pride parades, the Gay Games and Southern Decadence.

+In recent years, the LGBTQ+ acronym has expanded to the more inclusive but lesser-known LGBTQIA+ form, which recognizes intersex and asexual identities.

+The inclusion of the intersex category in the acronym is debated.
+Some argue against its inclusion because it could transform the intersex category into an issue of gender and sexuality comparable to LGBT issues, thus driving attention away to matters related to physical traits and medical mismanagement.
+Others argue for its inclusion because it is what raises awareness of it to a wider audience and creates a central culture for others to gather around.

 Polyamory

 The infinity heart is a widely used symbol of polyamory.

 Representatives of the polyamory community at a San Francisco parade.

 Polyamory is the practice and associated culture of engaging in more than one consensual romantic relationship at the same time.
 It is sometimes associated with polysexuality, the attraction to multiple genders, though distinct in its own way.
 Polyamory can occur in a social group, culture, or group of people specific to a certain gender-identity or sexual orientation.
 In some cultures the practice of forming multiple simultaneous romantic relationships is controversial.

 Polygamy (a practice that overlaps heavily with polyamory) is the practice of legally marrying more than one person.
 It is against the law to marry more than one person in the United States; however, there are some countries around the world where polygamy and/or polyamorous relationships are not unusual.
 For example, it is not uncommon in many middle eastern cultures for men to have multiple wives.
 This type of polyamorous relationship is known as polygyny, whereas the opposite, in which women have multiple husbands, is called polyandry.

 The illegal status of multiple marriages in many parts of the world has not stopped the formation of communities and sub-cultures that practice polyamory and informal polygamy.
 There are several accounts of attempted private polygamist communities in Western Europe and North America.
 However, these communities, for the most part, have eventually disbanded.
 In Western culture there are few examples of widespread acceptance of polyamory.
 This does not mean that polyamorous relationships in Western culture (and subcultures) do not exist.
 In the United States it is estimated that polyamory is practiced by 4-5% of the population.
 Polyamory exists mainly as isolated instances in which those in relationships have made agreements with their significant other(s).